ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/equation_reading.md

 ### Updates

-Since the last report, progress hass been made on several fronts.
-Here are the highlights, though more detail is provided in the sections above.
+Since the last report, progress has been made in the following four areas, with many of the details described in the sections above.

 - **Data collection**:

-  - Since the last report, the team has [added the LaTeX macro expansion](https://github.com/ml4ai/automates/blob/master/equation_extraction/latex.py), accomplished through a recursively applied lookup table.
-This allows for the critical normalization of tokens for training the equation decoder.
+  - Since the last report, the team [added LaTeX macro expansion](https://github.com/ml4ai/automates/blob/master/equation_extraction/latex.py), accomplished through a recursively applied lookup table.
+This allows for the normalization of tokens for training the equation decoder.
-  - Additionally, the team incorporated template rescaling to better match the rendered equation against the original pdf.
+  - The team also incorporated template rescaling to better match the rendered equation against the original PDF image.
 This resulted in significantly more accurate axis-aligned bounding boxes.

 - **Equation detection**:

-  - The team has downloaded the current SOA model and processed the training data to fit the required format and begun the training procedure.
+  - The team installed the current SOA [Mask-RCNN](https://github.com/matterport/Mask_RCNN) model, processed the training data to fit the required model format, and evaluated the model with our corpus.

 - **Equation decoding**:

-  - The team has succesfully reproduced equation decoding results from original paper using the pre-trained model and the provided evaluation data.
+  - The team succesfully reproduced equation decoding results from Deng et al. (2017) paper using their pre-trained model and the provided evaluation data.
 We have additionally successfully run the training procedure with a small toy dataset.
-While we could now train with additional data, we will instead reimplement the model to allow for greater control of the inputs, architecture, and computation resource requirements (CPU in additional to GPU) in response to the found limitations of the SOA model.
+We are in the process of reimplementing the model to allow for greater control of the inputs, architecture, and computation resource requirements (CPU in additional to GPU) to address the limitations found in the original Deng et al. implementation.

 - **Conversion to executable representation**:

   - The team has chosen a library for converting the generated LaTeX to SymPy and evaluated the output.
-Based on this output, we will consider either expanding the corresponding antlr4 grammar or extend the plasTeX library, as the current SOA is not well-suited to the equations of interest.
+Based on the our evaluation, the team is working on expanding the antlr4 grammar and also looking into extending the plasTeX library.